Israel Almond Industry

 The Israeli almond industry is booming.
 In 2019, the industry encompassed 6,200 hectares of breathtaking almond trees countrywide.

-Almond growing in Israel is characterized by sophisticated mechanization, which allows for large-scale planting.
+Almond growing in Israel is characterized by sophisticated full mechanization, which allows for large-scale planting.

-Almonds are considered the healthiest food among 100 tested foods, including the avocado and olive oil.
-(Based on USDA data) and approved by the FDA (the American Food and Drug Administration)
+Almonds are considered the healthiest food among 100 tested foods, including avocado and olive oil.
+(Based on USDA data) and approved by the FDA (the American Food and Drug Administration).

 Almonds are highly nutritious.
 With public recognition of the nutritional value of almonds and the almond fruit, almond consumption in Israel has doubled in recent years.

 Israel consumes 10,000 tons (10 million kg) every year.
 Most of the consumption is of choice Israeli almonds with some imports from the United States, the world's largest almond grower.